holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/05_hex_in_practice/assessment.md

    - A: Smile

+2. What color is represented by the three bytes 0x00FF00?

+   - A: Green

+3. What color is represented by the three bytes 0xFF00FF?

+   - A: Magenta

 2. Assume that your internet can send *three thousand bits per second*.
 How many 6x6 pictures like the one above could it send in a minute?